jflanigan/jamr/README.md

     ./setup

-(If you download them yourself, you should change the relevant environment variables in `scripts/config.sh`.)
+You should agree to the terms and conditions of the software dependencies before running this script.
+If you download them yourself, you will need to change the relevant environment variables in `scripts/config.sh`.

 Source the config script - you will need to do this before running any of the scripts below: